RF-Tar-Railt/3d-voxel-diffusion/Writerside/topics/Our-Team.md

 - Record experimental data.

-- Prepare some documents and reports.
+- Prepare documents and reports.

+- Select and study models to help determine the project direction and planning of the team.

+- Conduct in-depth research on the model to provide theoretical support for the project.

 ## Documentation Specialist